-Range: Defines the delay time in minutes from power up until

-0 - 200 the weight presentation has full accuracy.
+Range: Defines the delay time in minutes from power up until the weight 0 - 200 presentation has full accuracy.

 Unit: min Indicated in the display with the text 'Warming up!'.

 Range/Alternatives Explanation and <default value=""></default> result of alternatives.